 More The Boerum Hill Historic District, an irregularly shaped area bounded by Hoyt, Nevins, Pacific and Wyckoff Streets, has many gorgeous row homes that were built in the 1850s, during the building boom that followed the start of regular Manhattan-to-Brooklyn ferry service in 1836.
 (Dean Street in Boerum Hill was featured in Jonathan Lethem’s Brooklyn novel “The Fortress of Solitude.”)
 Some of these early Victorian townhouses have been lovingly renovated, and many of the Boerum Hill brownstones are duplexes, with the owner living in one unit and renting out the other.
 Newer condos in Boerum Hill often feature outdoor space such as terraces in addition to their open kitchens and oversized windows.
 For a green oasis in Boerum Hill, there’s the community garden on Hoyt Street, and for a pint, you can stop by the Brooklyn Inn, where the carved wooden bar came over from Germany in the 1870s.
 Meanwhile, Smith Street on the edge of Boerum Hill is Brooklyn’s restaurant row.
 Grocery serves seasonal favorites, and Restaurant Saul is known for its baked Alaska with a chocolate-cookie crust.
 Less

 "The Village of" Boerum Hill

 This cozy, "villagey" landmarked Brooklyn neighborhood is bound by Schermerhorn, 4th Ave, Court and Warren is perhaps best known for its classic mid-19th century townhouses.
-Long-time resident, author Johathan Lethem set two of his best novels there.
+Long-time resident Johathan Lethem set two of his most popular novels here.

 Local tips and information for going out in the Boerum Hill from The Corcoran Group.
 Explore dining, shopping and nightlife.All Boerum Hill tips